-This paper further studies the MBPAP by making a quad-fold contribution.
-First, we present two new formulations for the MPBAP based on a graph representation.
-Second, we propose exact methods based on column generation together with branching, cutting and symmetry breaking enhancements.
-Third, we demonstrate the quality of our method comparing it to a commercial solver and testing it in both a set of benchmark instances from a previous study and a new set of harder instances.
-Fourth, we apply savings allocation methods from cooperative game theory to demonstrate the benefits for both carriers and terminal operators in a scenario of a joint grand coalition.
+In studying the MPBAP, this paper makes four contributions.
+First, we present two new formulations for the MPBAP, based on a graph representation.
+Second, we propose exact methods based on column generation, together with branching, cutting, and symmetry-breaking enhancements.
+Third, we demonstrate the quality of our method by comparing it to a commercial solver and testing it through both a set of benchmark instances from a previous study and a new set of harder instances.
+Fourth, to demonstrate the benefits for both carriers and terminal operators in a scenario of a joint grand coalition, we apply {cost} allocation methods from cooperative game theory.

-The structure of this paper is as follows.
-We commence with a literature review of the state-of-the-art studies in Section \ref{sec:lr}.
-The MPBAP is described in Section \ref{sec:ProbDes} where we present two mathematical formulations together with the one from \cite{venturini2017a}.
-Our solution method is presented in Section \ref{sec:SolM} and is followed in Section \ref{sec:cgt} by the cooperative game methods used to effectively distribute the savings of a coalition.
-Section \ref{sec:results} contains a comparison of the models' performance through extensive computational experiments and an analysis of the cooperative game theory results.
-The paper concludes in Section \ref{sec:conclusion} with a brief discussions of the findings and possible future research directions.
+The structure of this paper is as follows. {Section \ref{sec:lr} reviews the state-of-the-art studies on berth allocation, speed optimization and collaboration on the shipping industry.} Section \ref{sec:ProbDes} describes the MPBAP by presenting two mathematical formulations, together with the one from \cite{venturini2017a}.
+Section \ref{sec:SolM} gives our solution method, and Section \ref{sec:cgt} introduces and discusses the cooperative game methods used for effectively distributing the {costs} of a coalition.
+Section \ref{sec:results} compares the models’ performance through extensive computational experiments and analyzes the cooperative game theory results.
+Section \ref{sec:conclusion} concludes by briefly discussing both the findings and possible future research directions.